ably-labs/Ableye/README.md

 * Clients can remove channel presence (leave)
 * Clients can publish a message to a channel
 * Clients can display messages received on a channel
+* Clients can change the name of the channel

 TODO: